FAQs about criminal defense law in Texas

 Choosing a criminal defense lawyer is a major decision.
 The outcome of your case can hinge heavily on the experience, skill and expertise of the attorney you hire, so it is highly important that you choose the best one.
 Here are three important steps to follow when looking for a criminal defense attorney to represent you:

 Consider.
 First, determine your legal needs in order to find an attorney who has the proper expertise, background and experience for the job.
-You should look for criminal defense law firms in your local area who specialize in the specific practice area that pertains to your case.
+You should look for criminal defense law firms in your local area who focuses on the specific practice area that pertains to your case.
 Also, you may want to hire either a state attorney or federal attorney depending on what crime you are being charged with.

 Research.
 Once you understand your legal needs, it’s time to narrow down your options for potential attorneys.
-The internet is one of the best and easiest resources for finding lawyers near your.
+The Internet is one of the best and easiest resources for finding lawyers near your.
 Use online legal directories, professional legal organizations and your preferred search engine to locate potential candidates.
 Also consider asking friends and family for any recommendations.

 Interview.
 Lastly, you’ll want to schedule a consultation with the attorney or attorneys you found that meet all of your criteria.
 Nothing can replace a face-to-face meeting with the attorney who will be representing you.
-Most lawyers offer a free initial consultation, during which you can discuss the specific defense strategies available for your case and other important things like cost, experience, background, etc.
+Most lawyers offer an initial consultation, during which you can discuss the specific defense strategies available for your case and other important things like cost, experience, background, etc.

 Further reading: QUESTIONS TO ASK WHEN HIRING A CRIMINAL DEFENSE ATTORNEY